szabgab/codeandtalk.com/README.md

 * Another potential use of the data: Help conference and meetup organizers find potential speakers.
 * List people by location (city, state, country)
 * List people by subjects (tags for which they spoke)

-* For sitemap of the collection pages, use the timestamp of the most recent event in that list.
-* For sitemap of videos, use the date of the file.

 * Add "language" field to the videos and allow the user to filter the results to selected language(s).
 (There are talk in French, German, Spanish, etc.)